Characterization of John domains via weak tangents: Introduction

 If $D$ is an $A$-John domain, in (4) and (5) the term ``quantitatively" means that the relevant constant depends only on $A$.
 Properties (1)--(5) are established in Lemma \ref{dcompounbounded}, Lemma \ref{unboundedY}, Lemma \ref{components}, Lemma \ref{upperbound} and Corollary \ref{corol}, respectively.
 We remark that (5) was also obtained by Kinneberg \cite[Theorem 5.6]{Kin} through the notion of the discrete UWS property (uniformly well-spread discrete cut points).
 Here, it follows from Theorem \ref{maintheorem} and properties (1)--(4).
 We remark that, given a bounded simply connected domain $D\subset \C$ and a weak tangent $Y$ of $\partial D$, none of conditions (1)--(5) imply that $D$ is a John domain.
 This can be easily seen by considering, for example, a Jordan region with an outward cusp (like a water droplet).
+Note that all of our proofs rely on planar techniques.
+An interesting question is whether any of the preceding results remain valid for John domains in $\R^n$.